 Access to HE Diploma

-at least five subjects including English language, mathematics and a science.
+minimum of five subjects including English language, maths and science.

 IELTS 7.0 overall, no element below 6.5.